Exercise intervention to improve mental health outcomes

 What will the study involve?

-If you would like to be involved, you will be asked to participate in a focus group with other youing people to talk about your experiences and help us design an exercise program.
+If you would like to be involved, you will be asked to participate in an online focus group with other young people, or a one-on-one interview, to talk about your experiences and help us design an exercise program.

 Who can participate?